 Tags: Dairy Free, Giveaway, Ice Cream Maker, Mango, sorbet, Strawberry, Strawberry Mango Sorbet

-The thing I love about having an electric ice cream maker is the speed and ease in which you can whip up ice cream, sorbets, sherberts, frozen yogurts etc. The thing I hate about having an electric ice cream maker is the speed and ease in which you can whip up ice cream, sorbets, sherberts, frozen yogurts etc. Yes, I think you get the gist – it’s way too easy to whip up and way too easy to eat the 10 containers of frozen fat ass you have sitting in your freezer.
+The thing I love about having an electric ice cream maker is the speed and ease in which you can whip up ice cream, sorbets, sherberts, frozen yogurts etc. The thing I hate about having an electric ice cream maker is the speed and ease in which you can whip up ice cream, sorbets, sherberts, frozen yogurts etc. Yes, I think you get the gist – it’s way too easy to whip up and way too easy to eat a quart of frozen fat ass sitting in your freezer.

-Having said that, let’s stick with ONLY the positive aspects of electric ice cream makers because I have a recipe for strawberry-mango sorbet that is out of this world.
+Having said that, let’s stick with ONLY the positive aspects of electric ice cream makers, because I have a recipe for strawberry-mango (or peach) sorbet that is out of this world.
 I always saw sorbet as the ‘skinny’ frozen treat and gorged on it.
-Yes, it’s fat free, but the amount of sugar added can sometimes be a little OTT.
+Yes, it’s fat free, but the amount of sugar added can sometimes be a little much.

-Of course, it doesn’t have to be that way, but what the heck, this recipe rocks, so unless you eat the whole yield in one sitting, you shouldn’t be bouncing around like you’ve got a pogo stick embedded in your..well, you know.. then crashing like a fraternity pledge after a night of strip quarters.
+Of course, it doesn’t have to be that way, but what the heck, this recipe is great, so unless you eat the whole yield in one sitting, you shouldn’t be bouncing around like you’ve got a pogo stick embedded in your..well, you know.. then crashing like a fraternity pledge after a night of quarters.

 The humidity made it a race to take a photo, but it’s even ‘creamier’ in that ‘sorbet sort of way’, when it’s like this.